grayfall/pymmds/README.md

 There is only one core object (`mmds.Space`) and two methods to consider:

-- `Space.__init__(dm: pandas.DataFrame)` - takes a symmetric distance matrix of active (landmark)
+- `Space.__init__(dm: pandas.DataFrame)` - takes a symmetric distance matrix
-samples and creates an MDS space
+of active (landmark) samples and creates an MDS space
-- `Space.project(dm: pandas.DataFrame)` - takes a table of distances between any number of supplementary samples and all active samples and projects the former onto the initialised MDS space.
+- `Space.project(dm: pandas.DataFrame)` - takes a table of distances between
+any number of supplementary samples and all active samples and projects the former onto the initialised MDS space.

-There is also a utility function `mmds.read_dm` that will help you read the DMs in case you don't want tweak `pandas.read_csv` yourself.
+There is also a utility function `mmds.read_dm` that will help you read the DMs in case you don't want to tweak `pandas.read_csv` yourself.

 All functions and methods are well-documented.
-You can either use Python's `help` and iPython's `?` to view the docs from within your development environment or read the [Wiki page](https://github.com/grayfall/pymmds/wiki).
+You can either use Python's `help`, iPython's `?` or whatever docstring tools your IDE provide to view the docs from within your development environment or read the
+[Wiki page](https://github.com/grayfall/pymmds/wiki).